Web Analytics

 These gluten-free cookies could not be any easier.
 The dough is so easy to make once you have all ingredients measured and ready.

-1. MAKING THE DOUGH: Creamed butter and sugar is the base of these cookies.
+1. Making the dough: Creamed butter and sugar is the base of these cookies.
 We opt for using light muscovado sugar which gives caramel like flavour to the cookies.
 Once butter and sugar are creamed together, add egg, grated orange zest and a dash of vanilla extract.

 Combine flours in a bowl with ground cloves and a pinch of salt, then stir this into egg/butter mixture and form a compact dough.
 Keep the dough in the fridge for about 1-2 hours.

-2. BAKING THE COOKIES: Take the dough and roll out thinly on floured work surface or between two pieces of cling film and cut festive shapes.
+2. Baking the cookies: Take the dough and roll out thinly on floured work surface or between two pieces of cling film and cut festive shapes.
 Arrange cookies on the cookie sheet and bake in the oven for only 6 - 8 minutes as they are pretty thin.

 Leave them to cool on the sheet while second batch of cookies are baking.
 These cookies will cool fast, so you can transfer them directly to metal container until serving.
 From this dough we got 80 small cookies.